Nevada’s online health insurance exchange open for ‘window shopping’

 This year, consumers can choose from 27 qualified health plans offered through three carriers: Health Plan of Nevada, SilverSummit and Anthem HMO Co.
 All 27 plans will be available to Nevada residents in Clark, Nye and Washoe counties.
 SilverSummit and Anthem HMO Co. will offer 17 plans to residents in the state’s 14 rural counties.
 Six carriers — Alpha, EMI, Delta, Liberty, Best and Rocky Mountain — will offer stand-alone dental plans to Nevada residents statewide.

-Consumers this month can preview all plans, exploring details about monthly premiums, deductibles, out-of-pocket costs and copayments.
-They also can get a general idea of whether they’ll be eligible for financial aid, and how much, Korbulic said, noting that the exchange is the only place where consumers can connect with subsidies.
-It’s also the only place where consumer can enroll in a “qualified health plan,” which is one that is Affordable Care Act-certified and covers 10 essential health benefits, she said.
+This month, consumers can preview all plans and explore details about monthly premiums, deductibles, out-of-pocket costs and copayments.
+They also can get a general idea of whether they’ll be eligible for financial aid and how much, Korbulic said, noting that the exchange is the only place where consumers can connect with subsidies.
+It’s also the only place where consumers can enroll in a “qualified health plan,” which is one that is Affordable Care Act-certified and covers 10 essential health benefits, she said.

 The state has used the federal HealthCare.gov website for five years.
 Nevada originally had planned to run its own website under a partnership with Xerox, but technical issues prompted the state to return to the federal site.